Aleph Farms: Space Program

-In September 2019, Aleph Farms conducted the world’s first experiment of meat cultivation aboard the International Space Station.
+In September 2019, Aleph Farms conducted the world's first experiment of meat cultivation aboard the International Space Station.
 It worked with 3D Bioprinting Solutions to produce a small-scale muscle tissue, the building block of its cultivated steak.
 The focus of this experiment was on establishing the cell-cell contacts, the structure, and the texture of a muscle tissue.

 In October 2020, Aleph Farms announced the launch of its space program, Aleph Zero.
 The focus of the program is on developing a technological platform for the production of cultivated beef steaks in a process that consumes a significantly smaller portion of the resources needed to raise an entire animal for meat.
 Understanding these processes in such an extreme environment, will advance Aleph's ability to develop a complete process of cultivated meat production for long-term space missions and build an efficient production process that reduces the environmental footprint on Earth.

-In April 2022, Aleph Farms will carry out its second experiment in space as part of the Rakia Mission and Ax-1.
-Its experiment will make use of a special microfluidic device, developed by SpacePharma, that enables cow cells to grow and mature into cells that build muscle tissue, the cultivated steak, under microgravity conditions.
+In April 2022, Aleph Farms carried out its second experiment in space as part of the Rakia Mission and Ax-1.
+Its experiment makes use of a special microfluidic device, developed by SpacePharma, that enables cow cells to grow and mature into cells that build muscle tissue, the cultivated steak, under microgravity conditions.